 Oak Creek Lodge in Bannister will schedule more time between a room departure and a new arrival in that room.
 At White Swan Inn in Whitehall, as soon as a new reservation comes in, innkeeper Cathy Russell will block out the room’s availability for 24 hours before and after the booking.

-When guests depart a room at Prairieside Suites Luxury B&B in Grandville, said innkeeper Cheri Antozak, “One of us will go in wearing mask and gloves to turn everything off and lock the door.
+When guests depart a room at Prairieside Suites Luxury B&B in Grandville, said innkeeper Cheri Antozak, “One of us will go in wearing a mask and gloves to turn everything off and lock the door.
 Then, for the following three days, to protect our staff and guests, that room will be unavailable and not made ready for new guests.”

 B&Bs with shared bathrooms are likely to block off guest rooms to eliminate sharing by unrelated parties.